coleifer/peewee/docs/new/writing.rst

 Updating a model instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Modify attributes on a fetched instance and call :py:meth:`~Model.save` to persist the changes:
+Modify attributes on a fetched instance and call :meth:`~Model.save` to persist the changes:

 .. code-block:: python